WHERE TO GO IN EUROPE IN THE SUMMER

 Who wouldn’t want to visit Reykjavik, Iceland?

-Reykjavik is the most inhabited part of Iceland, but even if the majority of the Icelanders lives in Reykjavik, it’s still considered as a safe place.
+Reykjavik is the most inhabited part of Iceland, but even if the majority of the Icelanders live in Reykjavik, it’s still considered a safe place.
 I can consider the charming capital of Iceland as one of the best places to travel as a female.

-The locals are friendly, tasty Scandinavian and Icelandic dishes and great night life.
+The locals are friendly, and tasty Scandinavian and Icelandic dishes and have great nightlife.

 Not to mention the vast gift of nature to explore!
-If you’re lucky enough you can possibly see the Northern Lights from the Reykjavik.
+If you’re lucky enough you can see the Northern Lights from Reykjavik.

-Ryazan, a UK-based blogger and SEO expert, runs the travel blog Everything Zany.
+Ryazan, a UK-based blogger runs the travel blog Everything Zany.